jkvdev/python/fastAPI/docs/08_pydantic_models.md

 ## 🧠 Final Tip

-Pydantic isn’t just for FastAPI — it's a general-purpose validation tool.
+Pydantic isn't just for FastAPI — it's a general-purpose validation tool.
 But FastAPI makes it shine by:

 * Autogenerating docs
 * Validating request and response bodies